domsson/nuru/README.md

-This alternative version has the benefit of being the same size as the NUI header, and the fields that have the same meaning are aligned at the same offsets, which makes for easier reading and writing implementations at the cost of 16 bytes per palette file.
+This alternative version has the benefit of being the same size as the NUI header, and the fields that have the same meaning are aligned at the same offsets, which makes for easier reading and writing implementations.
+More importantly, however, this header allows for palettes to be used for other purposes than just glyphs, namely color palettes.
+It all comes at the cost of 16 additional bytes per palette file.
 Worth it?

 | offset | field       | length | type       | description                       |
 |--------|-------------|--------|------------|-----------------------------------|